Rankings Links & Information

 This site, in German with English in places, offers recent rankings of business schools and leading MBA programs in Germany.
 There are several rankings including one based on a survey of 13,000 students focussing on several qualities including: Quality of professors in teaching; Support for students by professors; Quality and actuality of library; Quality and availability of IT; Amount and quality of student activities; Usefulness in practice; Internationality; and Cooperation of school with corporations.
 There are also links to further information.

-Methodology: This site offers an explanation of its methods on a page titled How We Ranked the Schools.
+Methodology: This site offers an explanation of its rankings on its methodology page.

 Methodology: This site offers an explanation of its rankings at The global MBA ranking decoded.